Riftr/flatpak-python-template/README.md

 Included is an example of copying a resource directory into the Flatpak if needed.

-To generate your Python dependency list of sources for the YML file, use flatpak-getreq.sh.
-This will generate a python3-requirements.yaml file which you can copy the sources: from into the YML file.
+To generate your Python dependency list of sources for the YML file, use flatpak-getreq.sh after updating your requirements.txt file.
+This will generate a python3-requirements.yaml file which you can copy the
+sources: from into the YML file.
 Don't forget to rename this file to match your application.

-To build it use flatpak-build.sh
+To build it use *flatpak-build.sh*.
+Make sure you update this script to match your files.